 If you already have your plant in a pot with drainage holes but still see signs of overwatering, reduce the amount of water you give your plants.
 It’s recommended to only water your plant when the top part of the soil feels completely dry.
 You might also consider moving your plant to an area with more sunlight.
 This sunlight will give it the energy to absorb more water if needed.

 Pothos plants may turn yellow due to nutrient imbalance

 If you spy yellow leaves on your plant and you are giving it the right amount of sunlight and water, it may have a nutrient imbalance due to other factors.
 Most commonly, the plant may be receiving an excessive amount of mineral salts from municipal tap water, or the potting mix the plant is growing in is not supplying adequate mineral nutrition to the plant.

 Depending on where you get your plant water from, there may be excess fluoride or chlorine in the water.
 Those can build up on the plant’s leaves over time, causing issues.
 Tap water can be left in a watering can overnight to allow the chlorine to off-gas, or you can use rainwater or spring water to water your houseplants.

 On the other hand, your plant may be lacking nutrients like nitrogen, phosphorous, iron, or potassium.
 A deficit in these nutrients can cause yellow leaves.
 Providing your pothos with some organic fertilizer can help.
-Be sure to check the packaging when choosing a fertilizer to make sure it has proper nutrients for pothos.
-Slow-release fertilizer is beneficial a couple times of year, usually in the spring and summer.
+Be sure to check the packaging when choosing a fertilizer to make sure it has the proper nutrients for pothos.
+Slow-release fertilizer is beneficial a couple of times of the year, usually in the spring and summer.